Common Names

 Mechanism of Action

 In vitro, valerian protects against lipid peroxidation, deoxyribose degradation, and ROS production (1).
 Iridoids, germacrane-type sesquiterpenoids, and lignans in valerian are associated with neuroprotective effects (3) (34).
-Valerian constituents can also bind to various neurotransmitter receptors implicated in circadian rhythms and anxiety such as serotonin receptors (35).
-In vitro and animal models indicate that anxiolytic activity is due to valerenic acid (VA) which could be inhibited by derivatives such as hydroxy-VA that do not modulate GABAA receptors (36).
-VA in animals inhibits the enzyme system responsible for central catabolism of GABA, increasing GABA concentration and decreasing CNS activity, and direct binding of this constituent to GABA-receptors has been demonstrated (37).
-VA interaction with the GABAAergic system has been noted to act in a manner similar to that of benzodiazepines (6).
+Valerian constituents also bind to various neurotransmitter receptors implicated in circadian rhythms and anxiety such as serotonin receptors (35).
+Preclinical studies found that anxiolytic activity is due to valerenic acid (VA) which could be inhibited by derivatives such as hydroxy-VA that do not modulate GABAA receptors (36).
+VA inhibits the enzyme system responsible for central catabolism of GABA, increasing GABA concentration and decreasing CNS activity, and direct binding of this constituent to GABA-receptors has been demonstrated (37).
+VA interaction with the GABAAergic system is similar to that of benzodiazepines (6).
 Sesquiterpenes and valepotriates were identified as having varying levels of antidepressant activity (7) (38).
 Chronic treatment of rodents with valepotriate-rich extract increased norepinephrine and dopamine levels (38).
-Valerian exhibits antispasmodic and hypotensive effects via potassium channel activation, which may be useful in gastrointestinal and cardiovascular disorders (5).
-Valerian also exhibited a protective effect against vasopressin-induced coronary spasm and pressor response, suggesting coronary and systemic vasodilation (4).
+Valerian showed antispasmodic and hypotensive effects via potassium channel activation, which may be useful in gastrointestinal and cardiovascular disorders (5).
+It also protected against vasopressin-induced coronary spasm and pressor response, suggestive of coronary and systemic vasodilation (4).

-In healthy volunteers, valerian was found to modulate intracortical facilitatory circuits (55).
-Valerian iridoids may have choleretic activity and this may increase the risk of gallstone formation, and therefore explain the increased risk for development of acute pancreatitis (27).
+In healthy volunteers, valerian modulated intracortical facilitatory circuits (55).
+Valerian iridoids have choleretic activity and may increase the risk of gallstone formation (27).

 Warnings